KxSystems/docs/docs/wp/java-api/index.md

 Production systems inevitably mix contemporary and legacy code.
 Because of this, developers need tools for communication and integration.
 Implementation risks must be kept to a strict minimum.
-Kx technology is well-equipped for this issue.
+KX technology is well-equipped for this issue.
 By design kdb+’s communication with external processes is kept simple, and reinforced with interface libraries for other languages.

 The Java API for kdb+ is a Java library.